 Florida man arrested after strangers find him asleep on porch with loaded shotgun

-Haines City, FL (WFTS ) — A family in Haines City woke up to a surprise Thursday morning when they found a stranger asleep on their front porch with a loaded, altered shotgun.
+Haines City, Fla. – A family in Haines City woke up to a surprise Thursday morning when they found a stranger asleep on their front porch with a loaded, altered shotgun.

 Gerius Adams, 26, told police he was walking home after drinking at a local bar around 2:30 a.m. when he got “very tired.”
 So, he walked onto the porch and went to sleep, according to the Haines City Police Department.